Lake-Sunapee-Protective-Association/nh-des-dam-data/README.md

 ### Previous Data Download and Processing

-Data from January 2020 through June 2022 were downloaded and processed in the scripts 'download_2020.R', 'download_2021.R', and 'download_e2022.R', these scripts are located in the folder 'historical_download'.
-The initial collation of these files was completed in the script 'initial_collation.R'
+Data from January 2020 through June 2022 were downloaded and processed in the scripts 'download_2020.R', 'download_2021.R', and 'download_e2022.R', these scripts are located in the folder 'historical_download/download'.
+The initial collation of these files was completed in the script 'collate/initial_collation.R'

 Data from April 2010 through December 2019 were downloaded and processed in the scripts 'download_YYYY.R', where YYYY is the year of data downloaded.
 These files were collated to create the file 'Sunapee_NHDESDB_historical_raw_2010-2019.csv'.
 Note that flow data, precipitation, and air temperature only go back to 2016.

+Daily average lake level data from late December 1982 through December 2010 were harmonized in the script 'harmonize/early_record_harmonize.R'.
+The lake level data is realtively consistent, but the outflow data are quite spotty from the late '90s.
+Lake elevation was calculated from the reported lake depth at the dam, per the metadata in the original file from the NH DES Dam Bureau.
+Note these are purported to be daily averages and no metadata is available on processing steps by the NH DES Dam Bureau.
+Output file is 'data/Sunapee_NHDESDB_dailyhistorical_raw_1981-2010.csv'.

+No cross referencing has been completed in any of the 3 output files and only basic QAQC to remove obvious errors from the earliest record (1982-2010) has been completed.

 ## Metadata from the NH DES website
 source: https://www4.des.state.nh.us/rti_home/station_information_display.asp?WID=westbasins&ID=SUNNH&NAME=Sunapee+Lake&FULLPOND=Full+Lake+=+10.50+ft.+Local+=+1093.15+ft.+above+sea+level